 05 of 10

 White wine lovers will be delighted with this intriguing find from Napa Valley.
-Priest Ranch Sauvignon Blanc is lively and crisp, filled with an array of fruit flavors (think melons to passionfruit) and a little vanilla to make it luscious.
-That's unique for this style and why the bottle is perfect for a celebration.
+Priest Ranch Sauvignon Blanc is lively and crisp, filled with an array of fruit flavors (think melon and passionfruit) and a little vanilla to make it luscious.
+That's unique for this style, and why the bottle is perfect for a celebration.

-Sauvignon Blanc is the white you want to serve alongside turkey, goose, and other poultry and this bottle will not disappoint.
-It also pairs well with appetizers if you're hosting a casual get-together and with like oysters, pasta, and green vegetables.
+Sauvignon Blanc is the white you want to serve alongside turkey, goose, and other poultry, and this bottle will not disappoint.
+It also pairs well with appetizers if you're hosting a casual get-together, as well as oysters, pasta, and green vegetables.

 06 of 10

-The melon, apricot, and citrus notes you'll catch in Poet's Leap make it a perfect complement to turkey, ham, and chicken entrees.
-It will also make a nice companion for any holiday dessert.
+The melon, apricot, and citrus notes you'll catch in Poet's Leap make it a perfect pairing for turkey, ham, and chicken.
+It also makes a nice companion for any holiday dessert.

 07 of 10